 JANICE L BLIXT

-Last Season, 2018, Blixt directed the acclaimed Measure for Measure and adapted and directed Aphra Behn's The Rover.
+Last Season, 2019, Blixt directed the acclaimed King Lear and Edmond Rostand's Cyrano de Bergerac (which she adapted from the 1923 Brian Hooker translation) in 2018, Measure for Measure (Wilde Award Winner for Best of the Bard) and adapted and directed Aphra Behn's The Rover.
 In 2017 she directed the stunning Julius Caesar and the brilliant new translation by Alexandra LaCombe (which Blixt also adapted for the stage) of Anton Chekhov's The Seagull.
 She also appeared onstage at the MSF (for the first time in 17 years) as Katherine in The Taming of the Shrew opposite David Blixt, directed by John Neville-Andrews.
 In 2016 season she directed the award-winning Richard II and Karen Tarjan's play of Michael Shaara's novel The Killer Angels.
 In previous years, she directed A Midsummer Night's Dream and adapted and directed Henry IV (Wilde Award Winner - Best of the Bard) - an epic collection of both full-length Henry IV plays into one night of theatre, she directed the celebrated Hamlet, Prince of Denmark (BroadwayWorld Best Shakespeare

 Production, 2014) and Oscar Wilde's The Importance of Being Earnest (Wilde Award - Best Comedy).
 In 2013 she directed the hugely successful Twelfth Night, and in 2012 she directed both Richard III & George Bernard Shaw's Pygmalion (Wilde Award nominated for Best Comedy, Best Scenic Design, Best Actor Comedy, and Best Actress Comedy).
 In her first season she directed Romeo & Juliet, and in 2011 she directed both Much Ado About Nothing and the Wilde-Award Winning Best of the Bard Production of The Winter's Tale.
 She also adapts and directs the ongoing MSF touring productions of Romeo & Juliet and Macbeth.